alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 than both.
 However, these questions miss the point OpenAI is making:
-*a large enough Transformer is not state-of-the-art, but it does well enough on these very different data formats.* I've gotten the impression that it's hard to learn across a combination of input modalities, but it should be a lot easier to do so if the same neural net architecture is used for each input stream.
-Once you add audio and video as potential training data, there should definitely be enough data to train a larger unsupervised model.
-If you get lucky, it may even work.
+*a large enough Transformer is not state-of-the-art, but it does well enough on these very different data formats.* By default I assume it's hard to learn across multimodal inputs, but processing audio + image + text simultanenously should be easier if it all goes through a similar neural net architecture.
+It helps that OpenAI can leverage any intuition they already have about very large Transformers.
+Once you add in other data streams, there should definitely be enough data to train much larger unsupervised models, assuming scaling laws hold up.

 Are large Transformers the last model architecture we'll use?
 No, probably not.
 But I do see room for them to do more than they've done so far.